 Duct Flow Performance

-Efficient Duct Systems
+Efficient Duct Systems Optimize

-Optimize the Home's Comfort Delivery System
+the Home's Comfort Delivery System

-To create a comfortable home, an efficient duct system is a must.
-Ducts - known collectively as the air distribution system - carry air from the central heater or air conditioner to each part of the home and back again.
 In a typical house, about 20 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.
-That's why the duct systems found in ENERGY STAR qualified homes are third-party tested for tightness and verified to be properly insulated.
+That's why the duct systems found in ENERGY STAR-qualified homes are third-party tested for tightness and verified to be correctly insulated.

 Benefits of Efficient Duct Systems

-• Lower Utility Bills.
+Lower Utility Bills.
 The average homeowner spends more than $600 on space heating and cooling each year.
-Tightly sealed and well-insulated ducts found in ENERGY STAR qualified homes can reduce annual utility bills by $120 or more.
+Tightly sealed and well-insulated ducts found in ENERGY STAR-qualified homes can reduce annual utility bills by $120 or more.

-• Improved Indoor Air Quality.
+They improved Indoor Air Quality.
 Leaky ducts in attics, unfinished basements, crawl spaces, and garages can allow dirt, dust, moisture, pollen, pests, and fumes to enter the home.
 Sealing these ducts helps improve indoor air quality.

-• Lower Equipment Costs.
+Lower Equipment Costs.
 When ducts are leaky, the heating and cooling system has to work harder to condition the home.
 Duct sealing, along with proper insulation, allows the installation of a smaller, less costly heating and cooling system.

 Building Efficient Duct Systems